winitzki/scala-lambda-calculus/README.md

 This is a simple untyped lambda calculus interpreter in Scala using Ammonite Shell.

 Use for pedagogical purposes only, because the code is not performance-optimized!
-Especially slow is the test of summation of Church numbers using recursion and the Y-combinator.
+Especially slow is the test of summation and factorials of Church numbers using recursion and the Y-combinator.

+The interpreter uses the "lazy" evaluation strategy, with additional evaluation of arguments if function heads cannot be evaluated further.
-The interpreter uses the "lazy" evaluation strategy (an "eager" strategy is included in the code but not active).
+A fully "lazy" and an "eager" strategies are included in the code but not active.

 # Prerequisites